anandrikka/blog.anandrikka.com/content/posts/2015-07-06_traverse-through-json-object-to-find-a-value-for-a-key/index.md

 tags: ["Angular"]
 identifier: post_24
 ---

-# Traverse Through JSON object to find a value for a key

 Finding value assigned to a JSON key is often used in lot of applications.
 This ready to use code snippet will help you to traverse through JSON object and find value for a key.
 In case there is no key found it will return null.

 ```javascript